Hello loyal readers,

 I want to begin with an ethical explanation for why Net Neutrality is not valid legislation.
 As with any ethical discussion, a proper context is required.
-To that end, we need to define and understand three key concepts: the nature of man, the nature of government, and the nature of individual rights.
+To that end, we need to define and understand three fundamental concepts: the nature of man, the nature of government, and the nature of individual rights.

 Let’s look at the first of these: the nature of man.
 In the words of Aristotle, man is the rational animal.
 He survives by the free exercise of his reasoning mind.
 A man may feel hunger on instinct, but only his reason will tell him how to distinguish food from poison.
 A man’s body may suffer from infection without his thinking about it, but only his thinking about it can produce medicines to counteract the disease.

-What is it that prevents man from exercising his reason?
+What is it that prevents a man from exercising his reason?
 Physical force.
 Coercion.
 You can’t think if someone else brandishes a gun your way or threatens to break your legs should you come to the wrong conclusion.
 Force is anti-mind and anti-reason.

-To summarize this point: man uses reason to survive and force is opposed to reason.
+To summarize this point: man uses reason to survive, and force is opposed to reason.

 The next concept to examine is the nature of government.
 What is government?
 Government is an organization with a monopoly on physical force in a given geographic area; coercion is the essence of government.
 If you think otherwise, try ignoring a call from the IRS or disobeying a traffic cop sometime to see just how voluntary government mandates are.

-To summarize this point: the essence of government is force and a moral government seeks to prohibit the exercise of force in civilian life.
+To summarize this point: the essence of government is force, and a moral government seeks to prohibit the exercise of force in civilian life.

-What is government’s proper relationship with man?
+What is the government’s proper relationship with man?
 To answer this, we must discuss our third key concept: individual rights.

 Rights are principles that define an individual’s freedom to act in a given social context; they are a bridge between ethics and politics.
-The theory of individual rights recognizes that an individual’s life is his own, and that the individual is not to be expropriated by those who would sacrifice him to the ends of the group, the tribe, the race, the class, “God” or “society”.
+The theory of individual rights recognizes that an individual’s life is his own and that the individual is not to be expropriated by those who would sacrifice him to the ends of the group, the tribe, the race, the class, “God” or “society.”

-Legitimate rights are concerned with freedom of action, and are not guarantees for free goodies.
+Legitimate rights are concerned with freedom of action and are not guarantees for free goodies.
 This is worth repeating: rights do not entitle a person access to the products or services created by others on the grounds of need or whim.
 Rather, rights secure what a person creates by his own effort and allows him the freedom to trade with others.

 There is no right to a “competitive” price, only a right to produce and negotiate the terms of sale.